Sound character of the double bass - Philipp Dangas

 The deviations between the instruments are fundamentally different.
 The “objective” strength levels mentioned, such as piano pianissimo [ppp]= 40 decibels [dB], p=60 decibels [dB] etc., enable the composer to predict the dynamic effects of different instruments that are sounding simultaneously.

-The achievable dynamic range of the double bass - 20-40 dB [decibels]
+Table summary of the dynamic range of the double bass